-- Enable developer options on your device by repeatedly tapping on the build number in the ‘About Phone’ section of the settings menu
+- Enable developer options on your device by repeatedly tapping on the build number in the ‘About Phone’ section of the settings menu.

-- In the developer options, scroll down to the Apps section and tap on Background process limit
+- In the developer options, scroll down to the Apps section and tap on Background process limit.

-- Tap on the number of background processes you want to allow and you’re all set
+- Tap on the number of background processes you want to allow and you’re all set.

-You can even prevent any apps from running in the background by switching on the Don’t keep activities options in the same menu which will destroy every activity as soon as you switch to a different task.
+You can even prevent apps from running in the background by switching on the Don’t keep activities options in the same menu which will destroy every activity as soon as you switch to a different task.
 However, this might not have a great effect on the overall performance of the phones as it’ll have to load up apps from scratch each time you access them which will take a fair bit of time.

-Use these Android Task Killers
+Use The Best Android App Killers

 Well, that rounds up our list for the best app killers for Android.
 Once again, I’d like to stress on the fact that the aforementioned apps aren’t meant for recent flagship and might not make a significant difference if used on a new phone.
 The best results can be achieved on older low to mid-range devices which have slowed down over time and don’t deliver the kind of battery life you require.
 What’s your opinion on task manager for Android?
 Do you think they’re useful or do they not have a significant enough impact on the battery life and performance?
 Let us know in the comments section below.